LT-IntroToAI-SY2526/assignment3-per3-ECami769/writeup.md

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+It can be useful for research purposes such as a school project or something that you want to learn about.
+It's quick and provides a direct response.
+To extend this we can continue to add more information to the movie database.
+Additionally, if we really wanted to we could expand it to being not just a movie database, but also include shows or something like that.
+As for improvement for practical use, I'm not really sure how we could shorten some programming that we have written to make the process more practical.